chanielm/Elevens/README.md

+## 3/20/2025
+- All 'ElevensGame' methods implemented to an extent
+  - ValidMovePossible
+- Changed how cards are displayed visually (using numbers and icons instead of words)

 ## 3/19/2025
 - 'ElevensGame' still partially implemented
-  - Replace (partial)
+  - ReplaceSelected (partial)
   - SelectCards (partial)
-- Fixed issue where Replace() would replace the wrong cards
+- Fixed issue where ReplaceSelected() would replace the wrong cards

 ## 'Elevens' Implementation as of 3/7/2025
 - Implemented 'Suit' and 'Rank' enums